BYU-Hydroinformatics/gwdm/docs/source/installation.rst

 Now, save the settings.

-2. Add a Spatial Dataset Service (for geoserver) and select it in the app settings
+2. Add a Spatial Dataset Service (for GeoServer) and select it in the app settings

         .. note::
                - Name: Arbitrary Name (e.g. geoserver)
-               - Engine: Geoserver
+               - Engine: GeoServer
                - Endpoint: http://127.0.0.1:8081/geoserver/
                - Username: admin
                - password: geoserver